This page last updated: July 8, 2020

 - Garbage pick up continues on regularly scheduled days.
 Download the Sechelt Citizen App (available at iTunes or Google Play) for updates.
 Waste Management requests that all household garbage be carefully bagged to limit exposure to employees.
 Please wear gloves or wash your hands after handling your waste bins to avoid 'shaking hands' with your sanitation workers.

-Outdoor farmers market scheduled to open on Cowrie St. on Sat. in late April with approval from the BC Centre for Disease Control and Vancouver Coastal Health.
+Outdoor farmers market opened on May 30th with approval from the BC Centre for Disease Control and Vancouver Coastal Health.

 * * *